dhhepting/dhhepting.github.io/teaching/CS-428+828/assignments/i-or-g/02-requirements.md

 Establish requirements for your redesign effort by considering user issues around one feature or activity that users may perform with the application or website.

-Do this by first creating an empathy map and then identifying speicific features that a new design will have.
+Recall the diagram that [illustrated the article about Design Thinking](https://www.nngroup.com/articles/design-thinking/) from the Nielsen Norman Group.
+There are 3 phases depicted: understand, explore, and materialize.
+The understand phase, comprising empathize and define steps, is the focus of this assignment.
+You should focus on well-defined activities that users are trying to perform.

+1. empathize: do this by first creating one or more empathy maps for the activities
+1. define: identify specific aspects of the current interface that cause problems for the users and create requirements (see the [Volere Snow Card](http://www.volere.co.uk/snowcard.pdf) [and notes](http://www.volere.co.uk/pdf%20files/06%20Atomic%20Requirements.pdf), illusrated in the textbook, for an idea about the kinds of details to capture)

 Remember that this phase is still concerned with articulating the problem.
 No solutions should appear here.
 That will come later.

-( More to come before next meeting. )

 ### Submission